chrisliew/theranos-scandal-news/README.md

 Theranos Scandal News
 =====================

 Tracks the Theranos Scandal's latest news.
 Gives updates for the upcoming movie starring Jennifer Lawrence.
 Uses the newsapi.org API.
 Built using Bootstrap and React.
-Hosted on https://theranos-news.herokuapp.com/

 ## Screenshot